Friend to All Living Things

 - Subverted with druidic races like Night Elves, Tauren, and Furbolgs.
 They're at one with nature, but in a Circle of Life way - they take pride in hunting, as it's their role in the food chain.

 - In World of Warcraft, there is a Druid only glyph by the name of "Glyph of Charm Woodland Creature", which "Allows the Druid to befriend an ambient creature, which will follow the Druid for 1 hour."

 - Fia from Riviera: The Promised Land is a prime example of this.
 She refuses to eat meat, which becomes very annoying during boss battles since you can only equip four items.

-- Reimu Hakurei, the main protagonist, has shown an ability up to and including feeding wild animals by hand, summoning birds via whistle and fish forming bridges under her feet.
+- Reimu Hakurei, the main protagonist, has shown to feed wild animals by hand, summon birds via whistle, and when the fairies tried to trick her into walking into a lake fish spontaneously formed a bridged under her feet.

 - Satori Komeiji.
 Thanks to her ability to read minds, all animals love her since she can understand them.
 Of course, that same ability makes her feared by humans and youkai who don't like having their mind read like an open book.

 - Kasen Ibara, the one-armed, horned hermit, has several exotic pets, and handles all animals well.

 - B.B.
 Hood is a funny case—plants sprout around her, and butterflies and moles like her far more than is normal, but she does not get along with wolves.
 (It should be noted that she has a lot of "cute" traits and a less-than-cute personality.)

 - Played even more bizarrely with Huitzil/Phobos, the local killer robot who shows to be quite fond of birds, squirrels and kids.